MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/sales-price-resolution-sales.md

 ## Resolving sales rates on actual and estimate lines for Material

-In Project Operations, estimate lines for material are used to denote the quote line and contract line details for materials and the material estimate lines on the project.
+Estimate context for Material refers to

+- Quote line details for Material
+- Contract line details for Material
+- Material estimate lines on a project.

+Actual context for Material refers to

+- Entry and Correction journal lines for Material
+- Journal lines created when a Material usage log is submitted
+- Invoice line details for Material

 After a price list for sales is resolved, the system completes the following steps to default the unit sales price.